-The Committee is comprised of at least two members from external health professions faculty (i.e. Medical Physics, Physician Assistant, and Nutrition Dietetics etc.), a Radiation Therapy Program faculty representative, and may include an external member such as the Radiation Therapy Program Medical Director from the Department of Radiation Medicine.
-A quorum of the Committee will consist of three voting members.
+The Committee is comprised of a member from an OHSU clinical academic program, at least one Radiation Therapy Program faculty representative, and may include an OHSU member outside of the health profession programs.
+A quorum of the Committee will consist of three members.